 4) Create a number of small evenly spaced apertures in the paste mask to achieve 50% solder paste coverage on the pad.

 Up to this point, I have been using the following solution:

-1) Create the part footprint, but make the terminal for the thermal pad a small dot (or other shape) where one of the stencil openings is going to be.
+1) Create the part footprint, but leave off the terminal for the thermal pad.

 2) In the decal editor, arrange "copper" on the solder mask layer to create an opening for the pad that has the "tents" where I plan to place vias

 3) In the decal editor, arrange "copper" dots on the paste mask layer to create the openings for the solder paste

 4) Once the part is placed on the board, I create a copper pour under the part and associate it with the appropriate net to make the connection for the large thermal pad.

 The green is the solder mask opening, and the blue is the paste mask opening (not 50% coverage on this part).